 It is the exception, rather than the rule, that a cam may be out of phase, but this should be established to insure an accurate performance baseline or point of tune.
 There are however 4G63 Eclipse cam manufacturers that make it a rule rather than the exception.
 But nobody cares as long as it's cheap and you got that cool lump-lumpity-lump idle.

+I finally got enough post to reply to this.
+Thanks for taking the time to write all this down.
+I enjoyed reading this.
 But I have a few questions.
 Will dialing in have any effect on stock camshafts?
 Also, do you think it is possible to do this procedure with the engine in the car?

 Why doesn't anyone sell a kit with 2 solid lifters, or something pre-assembled to do this with?
 I think an enterprising individual should add some DSM-specific parts to that generic degreeing kit and make some $$$